-Implementation and certification on ISO 27001, VDA, TISAX, PCI DSS, GDPR, etc.
+Implementation and certification on ISO 27001, VDA, TISAX, PCI DSS, GDPR and other standards and regulations

 Introduction to security standards

 The international standard ISO/IEC 27001:2013 “Information technology – Security techniques – Information security management systems – Requirements” is the most recognized worldwide framework for building modern Information Security Management Systems (ISMS) and their official certification.